augustinecyr/c-guessword/README.md

   - Player 2 makes guesses until they either:
     - Correctly guess the word.
     - Reach the maximum number of incorrect guesses allowed.

-### Running the Program:

-1. Compile the program: `gcc guessword.c -o guessword`.
-2. Run the executable: `./guessword`.
-3. Follow the prompts to play the game.

 ### Notes: